PeterBaker644/Readme-Generator/README.md

 This command line based readme generator prompts the user for information using the command line and assembles a markdown file given the github information and user response.
 It's important to note that a repository must be made ahead of time so the generator can read user and project information.
 It includes imporant sections such as a dynamically created table of content, installation instructions, readme badges, and dynamic licensing.

 ## Installation
-Using your terminal run `npm install` and then `node index.js`.
+After cloning the repository to your computer, navigate to the folder with your terminal and run `npm install`.

 ## Usage
-After downloading and setting up the directory, simply run the file and follow the instructions.
-A repository much be created before the generator can properly run.
+Using the commandline of your choice with node installed, use `node index.js` and follow the instructions.
+A repository must be created before the generator can properly run.

 ## License
 This repository uses an open-source license.
 Please check the readme badges or refer to the license documentation in the repository for more information.